slipa17/Whole-genome-sequencing-and-comparative-genomics-of-human-lung-streptococcal-isolates/README.md

 4. **Extracting multiple fasta sequences from a single gbk file.md:** The provided Python code uses the Biopython library to extract gene sequences from a GenBank file (genome.gb) based on a list of gene names provided in a text file (gene_name_list.txt).
 It then creates a new FASTA file (gene_name.fasta) containing the extracted gene sequences.

 5. **Extraction of rRNA fasta sequences from a .gbk file..md:**  This script reads a GenBank file, extracts rRNA features along with their locus tags and product descriptions, creates SeqRecord objects for each rRNA feature, and writes them to a new FASTA file.
 It's a useful tool for extracting specific features from GenBank files and converting them to FASTA format for downstream analysis.

+6. **Extraction of the respective headers lists from the different multifasta files:** This Bash script is designed to process a directory containing multiple FASTA files.
+It extracts protein IDs from each FASTA file and saves them in separate text files.

 ### Description of scripts